wp-plugins/events-manager-extended/readme.txt

 * Feature: scope=this_week now possible for shortcode [events_list]
 * Feature: period paging is now possible if you use paging=1, limit=0 and scope=today,this_week,this_month in the [events_list] shortcode.
 Eg:
   [events_list paging=1 limit=0 scope=this_week]
+* Feature: new placeholder #_PAST_FUTURE_CLASS, returning a string that indicates wether this event is in the future or not (eme-future-event or eme-past-event), can be used as extra CSS to the event list
 * Improvement: the google map javascript code will now only get loaded if/when needed at the bottom of pages, and no longer always at the top
 * Improvement: show the database error if event inserting fails